Maymester Courses

 ENGL 265 Literature and Race, Literature and Ethnicity (3)

+MAYMESTER.
 Considers texts in a comparative ethnic/race studies framework and examines how these texts explore historical and contemporary connections between groups of people in the United States and the Americas.
-Offered mostly asynchronously, with occasional meetings Mon/Tues/Thurs for an hour and a half in the mornings.

 ENGL 268 Medicine, Literature, and Culture (3)